daodaofr/group_reid/data/README.md

 These files contain the group annotations.
 Each file contains a list with four elements, each element is a list.

-The four elements are the image names, group id, person ids, and person bounding boxes:
+The four elements are the image names, group id, person id, and person bounding boxes:

   [